Academy e-Learning Mission

 “…the mind is not a vessel that needs filling, but wood that needs igniting…” ~ Plutarch

-The Offices of the Provost and Faculty Affairs, in collaboration with the Council of Academic Deans, the Technology and Learning Program, Center for Excellence in Learning and Teaching, and the Meriam Library invite you to participate in Academy e-Learning Cohort 7, launching with this summer’s three-week institute, Creativity Rekindled.
-Sir Ken Robinson, renowned expert on creativity in education, reminds us that “creativity is not an option, it’s an absolute necessity” if we wish to prepare students for life and work in the 21st century (see Sir Ken Robinson’s 2012 video, Why is Creativity Important in Education?.
-This sentiment is also expressed by employers and in the popular press (for examples, see Adobe’s 2013 video, Creativity -- It’s Our Future; and Newsweek’s 2010 article, The Creativity Crisis).
-The CSU Chico community values creativity as a student learning outcome, as evidenced by its inclusion as an SLO in the General Education program, the Provost’s undergraduate awards for Research and Creativity, and several programs’ incorporation of creativity-oriented outcomes in courses and comprehensive graduation requirements.
+The Offices of the Provost and Faculty Affairs, in collaboration with the Council of Academic Deans, the Technology and Learning Program, Center for Excellence in Learning and Teaching, and the Meriam Library invite you to participate in Academy e-Learning Cohort 8, launching with this summer’s three-week institute.
+The CSU Chico community values curiosity as a key to unlocking student motivation.
 The only way to prepare students for the unimaginable changes they will face is to engage them and ourselves with diverse approaches to teaching and learning informed by different perspectives and experiences.
-In this way the University’s commitments to diversity and creativity are intimately connected.
+In this way the University’s commitments to diversity and higher level thinking are intimately connected.

-For AeL Cohort 7, our work will center on (re)designing courses that rekindle our own creativity, joy, and passion for teaching while developing diverse, relevant, engaging learning opportunities and experiences that help students:
+For AeL Cohort 8, our work will center on (re)designing courses that rekindle our own curiosity, joy, and passion for teaching while developing diverse, relevant, engaging learning opportunities and experiences that help students:

 Spark divergent thinking and risk-taking to ignite new ideas and innovative approaches;